How to Grow Revenue and Help More People in Your Community

 When IS it okay to offer discount advertising?
-If you’re doing it to keep your doors open in the short-term, that may be appropriate for you.
+If you’re doing it to keep your doors open in the short term, that may be appropriate for you.
 Or, if you’re already doing everything else right, and you want to sprinkle on some discount advertising, that’s fine.
-But Jeff recommends first leverage free or lower cost options.
+But Jeff recommends first leveraging free or lower-cost options.
 This includes marketing to past and existing patients, teaching and inviting, and leveraging retargeted online advertising.

 3. Create Monthly Recurring Revenue

 There are ways to create monthly recurring revenue and this is a great way to diversify your income stream.
 You can make your practice more durable and less vulnerable.
 The goal is here to create monthly recurring revenue that meets your minimum viable monthly expenses each month.
 If you can have recurring revenue that meets your expenses, working in your practice becomes a lot more fun and way less stressful.